-The Fall Equinox on September 22nd is a time of harvest, gratitude, and deep internal spiritual reflection.
+The Fall Equinox on September 23rd is a time of harvest, gratitude, and deep internal spiritual reflection.
+It’s also the first day of fall, so break out the cute layers and funky hats.

 This day marks the beginning of autumn, a time when we start to slow down and gather our reserves for the winter.
-This allows us to see how far we have come in a year, as well as to reap the rewards of the projects we have been pursuing.
+This allows us to see how far we have come in a year and to reap the rewards of the projects we have been pursuing.

 This subtle internal process can be seen if we look at each year and see how things are slowly changing.
 Day by day, we are shedding our fear, getting closer to our spiritual self and further away from the fear-based ego that runs us into the ground.
 If you look back at the year, you’ll realize how far you’ve come in such a relatively short time.